-FUTURE IMPACTS OF WATER USE: A Water Use and Development Plan for Lanai was prepared for the Maui County Department of Water Supply as an update to the plan adopted in 1990.
+FUTURE IMPACTS OF WATER USE: A Water Use and Development Plan for Lanai was prepared for the Maui Jounty Department of Water Supply as an update to the plan adopted in 1990.
 The plan has water projection demands for Lanai Island water consumption through 2010.
 (Exhibit 19).
 The State Water Commission established oversight review of the situation as a special management area.
 The determination was made by the Commission on March 29, 1992.
 The sustainable yield was determined to be 6.0mgd.

 However, the Commission as a management guideline set the sustainable yield at 4.3 mgd.
-The 4.3 mgd number is the reference point used in the analysis of present and Projected consumption.
+The 4.3 mgd number is the reference point used in the analysis of present and projected consumption.
 Present water consumption is 3.01 mgd.
-Water consumption components are (1) Lanai City grid, 1.04 mgd which includes City domestic use: and the Ro'ele Hotel, (2) Ko'ele golf course, 0.49 mgd., and (3) Manele Hotel and irrigation for diversified agriculture, 1.37 mgd.
+Water consumption components are (1) Lanai City grid, 1.04 mgd which includes City domestic users and the Ko'ele Hotel, (2) Ko'ele golf course, 0.49 mgd., and (3) Manele Hotel and irrigation for diversified agriculture, 1.37 mgd.
 The Commission made the significant observation that the data showed wide swings in standard deviation especially in the irrigation network.
 (Exhibit 18)

 The Lanai Task Force and the WUDP developed a list of Projected demands to the year 2010.
 The average demand for the year 2010 is 4.4 mgd excluding the 115 acres for housing and 15 acres for industrial/commercial use imposed by the LUC.
 It is almost with certainty that 4.3 mgd management the limit will be exceeded.
-In order to meet future demands the study for the 1992 WUDP set down certain recommended strategies to mitigate anticipated water consumption limits:
+In order to meet future demands the study for the 1992 MUD? set down certain recommended strategies to mitigate anticipated water consumption limits:

-- 1) Set in place a stringent Management control system in order to place upper limits of water usage. - Install more meters and monitoring systems to. - better document habits of major tsers.

-Implement dual systems of potable and non-potable sources.
-Options and plans of Water reclamation 3) - sources.
-Options and plans of and desalination should continue.
-The determine continued analysis of hydrologic data to determine continued and hydrologic data to determine continued analysis of hydrologic data 4)
+- Set in place a stringent Management control system 1) in order to place upper limits of water usage. - Install more meters and monitoring systems to.
+2) - better document habits of major t sers.
+Implement dual systems of potable and how potable 31 sources.
+Options and plans of water teclamation - and desalination should continue.
+The determine Continued analysis of hydrologic data to determine needs of brackish water for irrication.
+4)